 The site of this proposal is currently used as county roads.
-The adjacent properties are grazing land and shrub-steep b.
+The adjacent properties are grazing land, shrub-steep terrain and habitat as noted above.
+There are residential and accessory structures located in the project area.

+b.
 Has the site been used for agriculture?
 If so, describe.